Festive Lighting Applications

 2. An Unmetered Supply Agreement?

 This is an agreement between you and the power company supplying the energy to the streetlights.
 They will request the wattage of your decorations, amongst other information, so that they can calculate the amount of energy your decorations will be consuming over the network for the duration of your display.
 In West Sussex there are two power distribution companies.
-Depending on the area you reside in this could be either SSE Power Distribution or UKPN.
+Depending on the area you reside in this could be either Enerveo Power Distribution or UKPN.
 This map will show you which company you need to contact.
 You will need a new agreement each year you make a Festive Lighting Application.

 You can download the form for an Unmetered Supply Agreement with UKPN here.